Kim Kardashian Talks Kanye West’s Battle With Bipolar Disorder: ‘It Is An Emotional Process’

 @KimKardashian is used to being underestimated.
 If the media mogul/beauty entrepreneur/soon-to-be mother of four’s next act—studying law—seems unlikely, perhaps it shouldn’t.
 "This is the daughter of an accomplished attorney and the mother of three black kids who is using her full power to make a difference on a tough issue and is shockingly good at it," says @CNN commentator and activist @vanjones68.
 Jones brings up the Elle Woods character from @legallyblondemovies as perhaps the only archetype we have in the culture through which to understand such an unlikely turn of events.
 “But she’s so much deeper than that,” he says, “because the gravity of the issues she’s taking on is so tragic and all-pervasive.
 I think she’s going to be a singular person in American life.”
 In many demonstrable ways—for better or worse—@KimKardashian already is.
 But if she were to pass the bar, it would be the most surprising rebranding since @Barbie got woke, a case to be studied at @harvardhbs for years to come.
 (Indeed, she has been invited to speak at Harvard later this year “on branding and media.”)
 “I love to be put in a situation where I can have a conversation with someone who might not be inclined to think much of me, because I can guarantee they will have a different opinion and understand what’s important to me after they’ve met me,” @KimKardashian says.
 Tap the link in our bio to read the full May cover story.
 Photographed by @mikaeljansson, styled by @tonnegood, written by @jonathanvanmeter, Vogue, May 2019.

 E! reports that the Kim and Kourtney Take Miami alum also credited her husband for her change in style choices.
 She said West’s eye for fashion is something she admires, and that she wasn’t offended when the fashion designer offered to give her a makeover.
-West was even seen on Keeping Up with the Kardashians organizing Kardashian’s closet early in their relationship.
+West was even seen on Keeping Up with the Kardashians —organizing Kardashian’s closet — early in their relationship.

-“I saw what a response I got—he was right.
+“I saw what a response I got — he was right.
 He’s been my go-to stylist ever since,” she shared.
-“I’ve always admired how he’s marketed things or come up with ideas for his videos and his looks—he thinks ahead.”
+“I’ve always admired how he’s marketed things or come up with ideas for his videos and his looks — he thinks ahead.”

 The Vogue cover, which hits newsstands on April 23, is Kardashian’s second cover with the American publication.
 The businesswoman appeared with West on the cover for the first time in 2014.